PASSID

 Step 4 Institution makes the decision

-PASSID does not approve or reject the applicant.
-The institution uses the verified claims in its own underwriting, onboarding, or risk engine.
+PASSID does not approve, deny, lend, or underwrite.
+The institution uses the verified claims in its own onboarding, compliance, or risk workflow.

 Sample request Send the token to PASSID verify